dabel-co/Libft/README.md

 **This project aims to code a C library regrouping usual functions that you’ll be use for all your next projects.**

-This project will clone and compile itself when doing `make` on most of my projects, the flags for compiling are :
+Libft will clone and compile itself when doing `make` on most of my projects, the flags for compiling are :

  - make -> Just the mandatory functions
  - make bonus -> mandatory + linked list functions